livetheoogway/bailiff/README.md

 Bailiff is a lightweight tool manager for your shell environment that ensures CLI tools are installed just when you need them - with minimal impact on your terminal startup time.

+## Motivation

+Moving from one Mac to another, I found myself spending a lot of time installing and managing CLI tools.
+Setting up a new development environment involved manually tracking down and installing dozens of utilities that I use regularly.
+I wanted a much simpler and cleaner way to handle these migrations.

+[zinit](https://github.com/zdharma-continuum/zinit) was great for managing ZSH plugins, but I found it slightly tedious to set up for CLI tools.
+I wanted something similar but much simple, that could:

+1. Declare tool dependencies in a single configuration file
+2. Install tools on-demand without slowing down shell startup
+3. Work across different operating systems and package managers
+4. Be lightweight and easy to understand

+I created Bailiff to solve these problems with a simple, declarative approach.
+It is pretty much a single shell script.
+Rather than installing everything upfront or writing complex setup scripts, Bailiff lets you define the tools you use and handles the installation only when needed.
+This "lazy loading" approach means faster shell startup times and cleaner environment management.

 ## Features

 - **Zinit-like Syntax**: Simple, clean declaration of tools in your `.zshrc`